aiops/docs/docs/administration/view_account.md

 # View account

-We've added new user management screens so it's simple to manage users.
+We have management screens so it's simple to manage `users` and `applications`.

 ![View accounts](./settings.png)